hkelly93/SmartKitchen/README.md

     * working on connecting up ui control of turing pi back on and motion sensor to trigger turnon

 *Ajay goud
-  * changed id of an item from barcode to uuid as we are getting error with barcode
-  * working on uuid to generate a unique for each item
-  * added  file lock to the rest api
+  * began adding file lock to the rest api
   * need to fix a bug in filelock as it is releasing the file after certain time.
   * working on the file lock.